-Achieving a sharp focus is an essential step of any deep-sky imaging session.
+Achieving sharp focus is an essential step of any deep-sky astrophotography session.
 With so much time and effort put into your polar alignment and autoguiding accuracy, it would be a shame to spoil a photo due to poor focus.
 Over the years, I’ve had my fair share of deep-sky astrophotography focus mishaps.
 In many cases, I did not realize how bad the focus of my image was until I attempted to process the final image.

 Focus Basics: Using Live View

 If you haven’t heard of focusing using live view, it means you are quite new to DSLR astrophotography, so I’ll briefly explain how it works.
 Most DSLR cameras (such as the Canon Rebel XS and beyond) have a feature known as “live view”, where a real-time picture is displayed on-screen.